nas5w/interview-guide/docs/behavioral.md

 > "Would you like me to provide an example from my work history or are you interested in how I would solve this problem in the future if it arose?"

-In the following sections, I'll tell you how to prepare for both of these types of interviews.
+In the following sections, I'll tell you how I prepare for both of these types of interviews.

 ## Preparing for past experience questions